 If you’ve ever experienced a yeast infection, then you understand the discomfort and inconvenience it causes.
 For some women, yeast infections can be a frequent or even a chronic problem that interferes with everyday life.
-Whether it is your first yeast infection or one of many, you are probably wondering what exactly a yeast infection is.
+Yeast infections are so common in women that 3 out of 4 will get one or more yeast infections.
+Whether it is your first yeast infection or one of many, you are probably wondering what exactly a yeast infection is and if you need to see a gynecologist in Tennessee.

 As more and more yeast cells proliferate in the vagina, there is usually a set of unpleasant symptoms that accompany it.
 Most women who have a yeast infection experience itching, swelling, or soreness in addition to a grey or white discharge which may women describe as looking like cottage cheese.
 While a yeast infection is generally not considered to be a sexually transmitted disease, yeast infections have been known to spread via sexual contact.